burger icon

 • Crypto deposit missing: Probably slow blockchain confirmations, or a typo in your wallet string (don’t ask how I know).
 Use a blockchain explorer-usually shows what’s gone wrong.

 • Withdrawal failed: Usually expired docs, missing wager, or old bonus you forgot about.
-Send clear images for the next round.
+Send clear images for the next round-natural light photos work best.
 Bonus not cleared?
-Don't even try cashing out yet.
+Don’t even try cashing out yet.

-Contacting support: If you're stuck or fuming, flick everything-screenshots, full story, wallet details-to [email protected].
-Aussie compliance teams are better than offshore, in my experience, but stump up all docs to avoid back-and-forth.
+Contacting support: If you’re stuck or fuming, flick everything-screenshots, full story, wallet details-to support@slotastics.com.
+While support can be spotty during Aussie off-hours, providing full documentation upfront avoids back-and-forth.

 Payment Security: No Worries If You Play Sensible